MicrosoftDocs/SupportArticles-docs/support/windows-client/performance/live-re-troubleshoot-windows-boot.md

 ms.date: 10/30/2021
 ms.localizationpriority: medium
 ---
-# Use LiveRE tool to troubleshooting Windows boot problems
+# Use LiveRE tool to troubleshoot Windows boot problems

 The LiveRE tool is an image that can be used to boot a machine from USB.
 This tool is helpful in troubleshooting No-Boot issues.
 It can also be used to allow remote access to support professionals, access to non-booting machine through a jump server.

 > [!NOTE]
 > This article is intended for use by support agents and IT professionals.

-## Comparison of LiveRE to the existing Windows Recovery Environment
+## LiveRE to WinRE comparison

 Here is a comparison of Live RE to the existing Windows Recovery Environment that comes with Windows ISOs.